jundalisay/spblist/content/en/material/principles/part-3/chapter-04z.md

 ---

-Maxwell's Treatise on Electricity starts with the description of static electricity.
+Maxwell's Treatise on Electricity starts with the description of static electricity which is caused by friction.

+Lightning is caused by ions in the clouds.